 \subsection{Two-qubit Gates}

 In a cluster state, to perform two qubit gates, 2D graphs are necessary.
 With spin qubits, 2D geometries are limited in scope due to considerations such as plunger-gate placements and cross-talk.
 However, one of the simplest geometries, four qubits arranged in a square, can be used with the hybrid exchange-measurement graph protocol described here to perform entangling two qubit gates.
 An example of this is given in Fig.~\ref{fig:CXSqu}.
 In this protocol, all the qubits are identical, within a global magnetic field gradient from a single micromagnet, such that the intra-qubit field gradients $\Delta_q$ are identical, but the inter-qubit magnetic field gradients $\Delta_{\text{int}}$ depend on the alignment with the two qubits with the global magnetic field gradient.
 In this example, as in Fig.~\ref{fig:CXSqu}(a), horizontal $\Delta_{\text{int}}$ terms are of equal magnitude and vertical $\Delta_{\text{int}}=0$.
-Initially the two logical qubits start in the top right and bottom left physical qubits of the square, and the remaining qubits in the $\ket{+}$ state.
+Initially the two logical qubits start in the top left and bottom right physical qubits of the square, and the remaining qubits in the $\ket{+}$ state.
 Inter-qubit interaction is then turned on between all neighboring qubits with time $\tau$ at which point the qubits that previously housed the logical states are measured.
 The resulting states encoded in the two qubits that weren't measured depend on the values of interaction strength used for each of the four inter-qubit exchange gates.
-For example, if the value of the interaction strength in Fig.~\ref{fig:CXSqu}(a) used is $J=2(2n_1-1)\mu\Delta$ for times $\tau=(2n_2-1)\pi/(2\mu\Delta)$ where $\{n_1,n_2 \} \in \mathbb{Z}, \neq0$ and $n_2=1,5,9\dots$, the resulting two qubit gate performed by this scheme is given in Fig.~\ref{fig:CXSqu}(b).
+For example, if the value of the interaction strength in Fig.~\ref{fig:CXSqu}(a) used is $J=\pi/\tau$ at times

+where $n_1 \in \mathbb{Z}, \neq0$ and $n_2=1,5,9\dots$, the resulting two qubit gate performed by this scheme is given in Fig.~\ref{fig:CXSqu}(b).
 Here it is also assumed that the geometry of the chip is such that the magnetic field gradients satisfy the following

 where $n_3 \in \mathbb{Z}$.
 The additional phase gates in Fig.~\ref{fig:CXSqu}(b) are $P_\tau=P\left[(\pi/2)\left((4 n_1+n_2)^{(-1)}+2 n_1+n_2\right)\right]$.
 Note that such a setup of magnetic field gradients and pulse times are only needed to achieve the Clifford circuit in Fig.~\ref{fig:CXSqu}(b), this scheme gives a unitary two-qubit gate so long as three of the exchange gates satisfy $J=\pi/\tau$ and the final gate is $2J$.